 - slide 3 of 5

-Children with dyslexia need help and support to learn to read.
+They also need help and support to learn to read.
 They also find reading a difficult and frustrating task and need motivation.
-Here are a collection of ideas to promote multi sensory reading:
+Here are a collection of ideas to promote multi-sensory reading:

 - Follow a recipe from a book to make a simple snack.